 Where the people haven’t changed at all since

-And there had to be at least one of the songs about Arkansas on this list with a bit of anger in it.
+At least one of the songs about Arkansas on this list had to have a bit of anger in it.

 Arkansas by Jimmy McCracklin